-Further, we also equip our servers with Secure Socket Layer (SSL) certificate technology to ensure that when you connect to our website you are actually on our site.
-SSL also ensures that all data entered into the website are encrypted.
+Further, we also equip our servers with Secure Socket Layer (SSL) certificate technology to ensure that when you connect to our site you are actually on our site.
+SSL also ensures that all data entered into the site are encrypted.

 To verify that SSL is being used, look for the key or padlock icon on your browser.
 For further encryption protection, we use a 128-bit secure browser for logins and transactions.

 Although Capital Engine has a stringent process in place to prevent fraudulent persons from using stolen identities to acquire loans, there are still limited times when identity theft occurs.

 Capital Engine will work with law enforcement authorities to track down and prosecute persons who have committed identity theft.
 If you are an investor who suspects that you’ve invested in a project belonging to a person who has committed identity theft, please email customer support and include the loan number and the reason you suspect identity theft.

 Capital Engine’s physical infrastructure is hosted and managed within Amazon’s secure data centers and utilizes the Amazon Web Service (AWS) technology.